 I make no secret of how amazing our Emirates business class flights to the Maldives were.
-I’ve been explaining how you can earn the points/miles necessary for the award flight redemption, but the other part is actually finding award availability.
+I’ve been explaining how you can get award flight redemptions using travel credit cards, but the other part is actually finding award availability.
 So allow me to walk you through it.

 Determine where Emirates flies in the U.S.

 This is an easy one.
 Lucky for us, there are enough aviation nerds in the world who update Wikipedia frequently enough to make this webpage a reliable source.